xLeitix/jcloudscale/docs/Documentation.md

 * **Client invokes a (non-static) method** - JCloudScale will intercept this method call and schedule its execution on one of the remote hosts.
 The client will block until the cloud host returns the result of this invocation (or signals completion in case of void methods).

         CloudObject co = new CloudObject();
         co.invokeMe();

-* **Client sets a (non-static) field** – JCloudScale will intercept this set operation and instruct the cloud host that is responsible for this object to set the value in his copy instead.
+* **Client sets a (non-static) field** ï¿½ JCloudScale will intercept this set operation and instruct the cloud host that is responsible for this object to set the value in his copy instead.
 The proxy in the client VM maintains the old value.
 The client will block until the value is successfully changed on the server.

         co.publicField = "hugo";

-* **Client gets a (non-static) field** – JCloudScale will intercept this get operation and request the current value from the cloud host that is responsible for this object.
+* **Client gets a (non-static) field** ï¿½ JCloudScale will intercept this get operation and request the current value from the cloud host that is responsible for this object.
 This value is returned to the client.
 The proxy in the client VM does not change.

         System.out.println(co.publicField);

-* **Client invokes a static method** – JCloudScale will not intercept this operation.
+* **Client invokes a static method** ï¿½ JCloudScale will not intercept this operation.
 The static method will execute in the client VM.

         CloudObject.invokeMeStatically();

-* **Client gets or sets a static field** – JCloudScale will not intercept this operation.
+* **Client gets or sets a static field** ï¿½ JCloudScale will not intercept this operation.
 The static field in the client VM will be used

         CloudObject.staticPublicField = "hugo_static";
         System.out.println(CloudObject.staticPublicField);

 Additionally, there is also another case that needs to be discussed in this place.
 Sometimes, cloud objects (i.e., code running on a cloud host, not the client) might want to get or set the value of static fields.
 Consider the following case: